oduolaidrisA/Kaggle/README.md

 # Kaggle
-A repository for my codes in kaggle
+A repository for some of my codes in kaggle.